The 7 best winter lodges in Canada

 Address: 1 Old Lodge Road, Jasper, Alberta

-Originally built in 1888, this hotel is in the style of a Scottish baronial castle.
+Originally built in 1888, the Fairmont Banff Springs Hotel is in the style of a Scottish baronial castle.
 There are stories of ghosts in the corridors, but all we find is superlative service and warmth in interiors that include sweeping staircases, chandeliers, grand sitting rooms, archways and antique furniture.
 There are many and varied restaurant choices at this five-star hotel – Bavarian and Japanese included – but the plates that stand out are found at the fashionable 1888 Chop House.
 Here, everything is made in-house, and much of the produce is sourced in Alberta and grilled on cherry wood.
 Diners are wowed with plates of bison tenderloin, elk rib-eye, beef wagyu and East Coast lobster.

 Address: 405 Spray Avenue, Banff, Alberta